 Alternatives to virtual assistants

-Virtual assistants aren’t always the answer—sometimes an online service or a piece of software will do just as well.
+When you’re overwhelmed with office work and trying to strike a better work-life balance, virtual assistants aren’t always the answer.
+Sometimes an online service or a piece of software will do just as well, and help you save money in the long run.
 Here are some common tasks that you might or might not hire a virtual assistant for.

 Gusto is another handy cloud-based service, except they’re focused on taking care of your payroll and HR problems.
 If the idea of collecting and sending out tax forms, writing checks, staying on top of employee info and taking care of direct deposits sounds like too much to handle, Gusto can help.